Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * A four page site navigated using the Nav Bar on large device screens, or a hamburger menu on medium and smaller devices.
 * A page displaying multiple cards containing buttons which allow the user to visit external websites.
 * Social media links are easily accessible in the footer for the user.
 * Nav bar is fixed on devices smaller than desktop, to ensure easy access to menu options.
+The choice to not fix the Nav Bar on desktop view was made as the Nav bar would cover a lot of content and make the site look unpleasant, I experiemented with making it opaque but felt it made the text hard to read and may lead to accessibility issues.

 ### Features Left To Be Implemented